 The 2013 community-wide grant provided funds to conduct additional ESAs at nonresidential properties within the targeted reinvestment areas of Grass Valley.
 Grant funds were used to compile and rank an inventory of sites, conduct property assessments, develop cleanup strategies for impacted properties and conduct community outreach.

-A public meeting on the 2012 and 2013 Brownfields Assessment Grants was held in February, 2015 with the goal of informing the community about the City’s Brownfields program and encouraging nonresidential property owners in Grass Valley to participate.
+A public meeting on the 2012 and 2013 Brownfields Assessment Grants was held in February, 2015.
+A public meeting on the 2017 Brownfields Assessment was held in June 2018.
+Both meetings provided information to the community about the City’s Brownfields program and encouraged non-residential and residential property owners in Grass Valley to participate.

 For the US EPA fact sheets on the 2009, 2012, 2013 and 2017 Brownfields Assessment Grants, click here.